nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/hogp.rst

 Reading the report map
 ======================

-To read the report map, call :c:func:`bt_hogp_map_read`.
+To read the report map, call the :c:func:`bt_hogp_map_read` function.
 If the report map does not fit into a single PDU, call the function repeatedly with different offsets.

-There is no specific support for HIDS report map interpretation implemented in the HIDS Client.
+The HIDS report map interpretation implemented in the HIDS Client is not specifically supported.

 Accessing the reports
 =====================